George Washington and slavery: American Revolution

 The first indication of a shift in Washington's attitude on slavery appeared during the war, in correspondence of 1778 and 1779 with Lund Washington, who managed Mount Vernon in Washington's absence.
 In the exchange of letters, a conflicted Washington expressed a desire "to get quit of Negroes", but made clear his reluctance to sell them at a public venue and his wish that "husband and wife, and Parents and children are not separated from each other".
 His determination not to separate families became a major complication in his deliberations on the sale, purchase and, in due course, emancipation of his own slaves.
 Washington's restrictions put Lund in a difficult position with two female slaves he had already all but sold in 1778, and Lund's irritation was evident in his request to Washington for clear instructions.
 Despite Washington's reluctance to break up families, there is little evidence that moral considerations played any part in his thinking at this stage.
 He sought to liberate himself from an economically unviable system, not to liberate his slaves.
 They were still a property from which he expected to profit.
 During a period of severe wartime depreciation, the question was not whether to sell his enslaved people, but when, where, and how best to sell them.
-Lund sold nine enslaved including the two females, in January 1779.
+Lund sold nine enslaved people, including the two women, in January 1779.

 Washington's actions at the war's end reveal little in the way of antislavery inclinations.
 He was anxious to recover his own slaves, and refused to consider British offers of compensation for the upwards of 80,000 formerly enslaved people evacuated by the British; Washington insisted without success that the British return them to their owners as per a clause in the Preliminary Articles of Peace which prohibited the British from "carrying away any Negroes, or other Property of the American Inhabitants".
 Before resigning his commission in 1783, Washington took the opportunity to give his opinion on the challenges that threatened the existence of the new nation, in his Circular to the States.
 That circular letter inveighed against "local prejudices" but explicitly declined to name any of them, "leaving the last to the good sense and serious consideration of those immediately concerned."